HimanshuGiri2697/Machine-Learning-Project/README.md

 <br />
 As the ML Developer assigned to the HR Department, you have been asked to create ML Programs to
 <br />
-1.Perform data quality check by checking for missing values if any.
+1.Perform data quality check by checking for missing values if any.<br />
-2.Understand what factors contributed most to employee turnover by EDA.
+2.Understand what factors contributed most to employee turnover by EDA.<br />
-3.Perform clustering of Employees who left based on their satisfaction and evaluation.
+3.Perform clustering of Employees who left based on their satisfaction and evaluation.<br />
-4.Handle the left Class Imbalance using SMOTE technique.
+4.Handle the left Class Imbalance using SMOTE technique.<br />
-5.Perform k-fold cross-validation model training and evaluate performance.
+5.Perform k-fold cross-validation model training and evaluate performance. <br />
-6.Identify the best model and justify the evaluation metrics used.
+6.Identify the best model and justify the evaluation metrics used. <br />
 7.Suggest various retention strategies for targeted employees.